sirance/hashi_vault_inventory/README.md

 # hashi_vault_inventory

 Dynamic inventory script for ansible to lookup entries in hashicorp vault

-This inventory uses vault and reads from a KV2 path
+This inventory uses vault and reads from a KV2 path, secrets are added as ansible hosts, key/values in the secrets are added as vars.

 - notes: